cosmos/gravity-bridge/module/x/gravity/spec/04_messages.md

 - The validator submitting the claim is unknown
 - The validator is not in the active set
-- Creation of attestation has failed.
+- Creation of ethereumEventVoteRecord has failed.